prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 + Mid-September 2014: Relevance assessments released
 + November 2014: TREC conference at Gaithersburg MD, USA

 The temporally-anchored ad hoc retrieval task is described in Section 3, and the tweet timeline generation (TTG) task is described in Section 4.

-Note that you can choose to participate in the ad hoc retrieval task *only*.
-However, if you decide to participate in the TTG task, you must also submit to the ad hoc retrieval task.
+**Note**: You can choose to participate in the ad hoc retrieval task *only*.
+However, if you decide to participate in the TTG task, you *must* also submit to the ad hoc retrieval task.

 ### 1. How to Participate